How to get into the London Marathon

 You can read more on deferring here.

-11. Lottery via Abbot for Six Star Participants *NEW FROM NOVEMBER 2022*
+11. Abbot Places for Six Star Participants

-For 2023, Abbot had 500 places for London Marathon 2023 for Six Star Majors runners who have already earned 3, 4 or 5 stars.
+In 2023, Abbot had 500 places for London Marathon 2023 for Six Star Majors runners who have already earned 3, 4 or 5 stars.

 Eligibility – you need a profile with Abbot and to have registered this many stars with them.